 Spartanburg School District Seven will continue to provide educational resources to staff and families about the COVID-19 vaccine.
 As much as possible, the district will continue to coordinate with Spartanburg Regional Healthcare System (SRHS), and other local providers, to help District Seven community members who wish to be vaccinated to receive the vaccine.

 Appropriate accommodations for children with disabilities with respect to health and safety policies and practices

-In the 2021-2022 school year, students with disabilities will continue to have their needs met, as indicated by their individual education plans (IEPs) or section 504 plan.
+Students with disabilities will continue to have their needs met, as indicated by their individual education plans (IEPs) or section 504 plan.
 Any additional accommodations required will be discussed between parents and District Seven Special Services staff and implemented accordingly.
 The district's multi-tiered systems of support will provide high quality intervention tailored to each student's specific academic needs.

 Coordination with state and local health officials

 Spartanburg School District Seven has a longstanding cooperative relationship with local and state health officials, including Spartanburg Regional Healthcare System and SCDHEC, to ensure the district continues to follow the best health and safety practices for our students and staff.
 District Seven will continue to report positive COVID-19 cases to DHEC.